Prerequisites

 - Click import/export CA certificate.

-- Choose Certificate in DER format.
+- Export the certificate in DER format.

 Step 2 – Upload and install the Burp Suite Certificate